Gaming - computer game addicition

 Is it when you feel bored, anxious, or need to tackle a difficult task?
 Make yourself aware of your escapism and try giving yourself a moment for reflection and the opportunity to make another decision before you start playing/scrolling. - Fill your time doing other things.

-Seeking help for gaming addiction
+Seeking help for gaming or screen addiction

-For many, it can feel difficult, or even impossible, to stop or reduce their mobile gaming or use of social media.
-There is good help available, so don’t hesitate to seek it.
-If you feel that you have or are starting to have problems with gaming, you can contact the student health service for guidance or information on where to get help.
+If you feel that you have or are starting to have problems with gaming, you can contact the student health services for guidance or information on where to get help.
 If you are under the age of 23, or under 25 in some regions, you can also seek help at the youth guidance centre.